Catherine Terracini

 Catherine Terracini (born c.
-1982) is an Australian actress and producer born in Lake Como, Italy.
+1982) is an Australian actress and producer born near Lake Como, Italy.
 She is the daughter of opera singer and artistic director of Opera Australia, Lyndon Terracini and arts administrator Elizabeth Terracini.
 Catherine is a graduate of the National Institute of Dramatic Art (NIDA) and has been working in Australian theatre, film and television and commercials since 2004.